Web Analytics Made Easy - Statcounter

 Demand for Scouts is at a record high, with 107,000 young people on our waiting lists.

-Much of this resurgence is driven by the growth of Squirrel Scouts for 4-6 year-olds which we launched across the UK in 2021 to support the early years children most impacted by lockdowns.
-Through games, outdoor play and storytelling, we help these young people get the best possible start in life.
-We now have over 15,000 Squirrel Scouts, across 2,000 Dreys, with a quarter of these in areas of deprivation.
+Much of this is driven by the growth of Squirrel Scouts for 4-6 year-olds which we launched across the UK in 2021 to support the early years children.
+Through games, outdoor play and storytelling, we help our youngest members get the best possible start in life.
+We now have over 16,000 Squirrel Scouts, across more than 1,600 Dreys, with a quarter of these in areas of deprivation.

-Volunteers are key to our success.
-That’s why we’re so pleased to be in the delivery stage of our biggest ever initiatives: the transformation of our Volunteer Experience.
-The changes include new digital tools to manage membership and learning, a new volunteering culture, more welcoming language and a teamed-based volunteering approach.
-All this will make volunteering at Scouts easier, more welcoming and more rewarding.
+Volunteers are fundamental to our success.
+That’s why we’ve prioritised support for them, including new digital tools to manage membership and learning, a new volunteering culture, more welcoming language and a teamed-based volunteering approach.
+All this has made volunteering at Scouts easier, more welcoming and more rewarding.

-• 4% growth in numbers of frontline volunteers, and 8,700 more young people joining this year.
+• 7% growth in numbers of frontline volunteers, and an additional 1,240 more young people aged 4-18 joining this year.

 • Award winning fundraising, communications, volunteer and digital teams.